Bautista Mascia

 Bautista Mascia Paysée (born 25 November 1996) is a Uruguayan singer, songwriter, former rugby union player and television personality.
 He is known for being a vocalist and guitarist of the band Toco Para Vos and for winning the eleventh season of the reality television series Gran Hermano.

 Early life

 Mascia was born in Montevideo on 25 November 1996 to a Uruguayan mother, María Paysée, and an Argentine father.
 He is of Italian decent and has three siblings, including professional footballer Juan Cruz Mascia.
-He was raised in the Carrasco neighborhood and attended Stella Maris College and was part the school's rugby club, Old Christians Club.
+He was raised in the Carrasco neighborhood, where he attended Stella Maris College and played rugby for the school's club, Old Christians Club.
 He was the nephew-in-law of Gustavo Zerbino, survivor of Uruguayan Air Force Flight 571, who was married to his maternal aunt.

 Career

 Playing career

 Mascia began playing rugby at a young age, on his school team, Old Christians Club.
 As a teenager he joined the Uruguay national under-20 rugby union team, playing as a winger.
 With his country he became champion of the 2015 South American Junior Rugby Championship "A" and participated in the 2016 World Rugby Under 20 Trophy held in Zimbabwe.